The sections below highlight the features and capabilities of the Google Video Intelligence API.

 - If specified in the request, a list of shots where an entity is detected.
 For details, see Shot change detection.

-For example, for a video of a train at a crossing, the Video Intelligence API returns labels such as "train", "transportation", "railroad crossing", and so on.
+For example, for a video of a train at a crossing, the Video Intelligence returns labels such as "train", "transportation", "railroad crossing", and so on.
 Each label includes a time segment with the time offset (timestamp) for the entity's appearance from the beginning of the video.
 Each annotation also contains additional information including an entity id that you can use to find more information about the entity in the Google Knowledge Graph Search API.

 Each entity returned can also include associated